-After each continuous crowd algorithm step, we rearrange overlapped agents to solve inter-agent collision which often happens in continuous crowd algorithm.
-We divide the grid into several bands along the average velocity direction, and give agents a band ID.
-Then, we traverse each band to check if there are agents collide with other agent in next band.
-If they are overlapped, we move the agent in the next band to other direction slightly until they are no longer overlapped.
+After each continuous crowd algorithm step, we rearrange overlapped agents to solve inter-agent collisions which often happen in continuous crowd algorithms.
+We divide the cell into several bands along the average velocity direction, and give agents a band ID.
+Then, we traverse each band to check if there are agents the collide with other agents in the next band.
+If they overlap, we move the agent in the next band slightly in another direction until they are no longer overlapped.
 We also push overlapped agents from the middle of each band to both sides in case two agents in the same band are overlapped.
-For each simulation frame, we do 10 iteration of rearrangement to achieve smooth movement for every rearranged agent.
+For each simulation frame, we do 10 iterations of rearrangement to achieve smooth movement for every rearranged agent.